geek-cookbook/geek-cookbook/manuscript/kubernetes/loadbalancer/metallb/index.md

 --8<-- "kubernetes-why-full-values-in-configmap.md"

 Then work your way through the values you pasted, and change any which are specific to your configuration.
-I'd recommend changing the following:
+I'd recommend adding the following to the values.yaml section:

 * `existingConfigMap: metallb-config`: I prefer to set my MetalLB config independently of the chart config, so I set this to `metallb-config`, which I then define below.
 * `commonAnnotations`: Anticipating the future use of Reloader to bounce applications when their config changes, I add the `configmap.reloader.stakater.com/reload: "metallb-config"` annotation to all deployed objects, which will instruct Reloader to bounce the daemonset if the ConfigMap changes.